ConnectWise Metrics that Matter for Your MSP: Sales

 - 7. Average sale: The amount of the average sale should be tracked closely, so you can make better future projections and understand how much each potential sale is worth for the business.

-- 8. Open opportunity revenue: Revenue or potential revenue should be linked to each open opportunity so data can be measured based on each sales rep. These metrics can be incorporated into gamification programs to incentivize employees to bring in more revenue.
+- 8. Open opportunity revenue: Revenue or potential revenue should be linked to each open opportunity so data can be measured based on each sales rep.

 - 9. Currently open sales orders: You should always be able to view how many open sales orders each team member has at a given time.
 This number tells you their standing, if they have too many open orders, and how long it may take them to close a sales order.